 Western states have long depended on major water transfer projects.
 Most of these projects, such as the Central Arizona Project (CAP), the Central Utah Project (CUP), the California Aqueduct, to name a few, tap the Colorado River.
 But to move these vast volumes of water, these projects also consume tremendous amounts of energy.
 For example, CAP is the single biggest consumer of energy in the state of Arizona.

-Today, almost every western state has a proposed new water supply project—pipelines like the Regional Water Supply Project (RWSP) that would move 225,000 AF of water up to 500 miles, from Flaming Gorge Reservoir to the Front Range of Colorado.
+Today, almost every western state has a proposed new water supply project—pipelines like the Flaming Gorge Pipeline that would move 225,000 AF of water up to 500 miles, from Flaming Gorge Reservoir to the Front Range of Colorado.
 The RWSP would lift water over the continental divide, and if powered by electricity, have greenhouse gas emissions equivalent to burning 48 million gallons of gasoline each year.

 Most new water supplies will be increasingly energy-intensive, with two exceptions: water conservation and recycled water.

 - San Juan-Chama (SJ Chama)

 - Lake Powell Pipeline (LPP)

 - Regional Water Supply Project (RWSP) also known as the "Million pipeline"